Best Cheap Auto Insurance in Montana (2025)

 Cons

 • Below-average rank in J.D.
-Power's 2023 overall customer satisfaction index
+Powers 2023 overall customer satisfaction index

 • Coverage options vary by state

-Cheapest liability-only car insurance in Montana
+Cheapest liability-only car insurance quotes in Montana

-Every state except New Hampshire and Virginia requires drivers to carry liability insurance.
+Every state except New Hampshire requires drivers to carry liability insurance.
 This coverage helps pay the costs of property damage and injuries sustained by the other driver if you’re found at fault in an accident.
-Keep in mind that liability coverage doesn’t apply to your own injuries or vehicle damage.
+Keep in mind that liability coverage doesn’t apply to your injuries or vehicle damage.

 Though liability insurance is usually the most affordable option, many drivers purchase comprehensive and collision coverage for more robust financial protection.
 Liability insurance may make sense if you have an older vehicle or if affordable premiums are your top priority.
 But if you lease or finance your vehicle, your leasing company or lender will require you to carry full coverage.

-On average, liability-only coverage costs $93 per month in Montana.
+On average, liability-only coverage costs $76 per month in Montana.
 The table below shows some of the best rates for liability-only car insurance in the state.

-The below rates are estimated rates current as of: Thursday, March 14 at 12:00 PM PDT
+The below rates are estimated rates current as of: Thursday, March 13 at 12:00 PM PDT

 Data reviewed by Konstantin Halachev